 now I’ve already talked about shooting at sunrise and sunset and that’s because of the golden hour the light in this time can be absolutely fantastic and you can get some really nice shots and it can make your job as a photographer a lot easier so if you do go out make sure you try and go out in the golden hour just to see how different they’ll look compared to the middle of the day.

-now in photography, there are different types of rules to help you and guide you along the way but you do need to know that you can break all of the rules when you want to but you do need to know them first especially the rule of thirds.
+now in photography, there are different types of rules to help you and guide you along the way but you do need to know that you can break all of the rules when you want to but you do need to know them first, especially the rule of thirds.

-now the next photography tips for beginners is to take your time learning photography and learn to enjoy the process of learning I look at other people’s work sometimes and I think I’m a rubbish photographer and then I look at my photos from years ago and realize how far I’ve come in taking time to learn photography and taking years to process this art you’ll really come into your own and you’ll really develop that photography and develop your photography skills.
+Take your time learning photography and learn to enjoy the process of learning I look at other people’s work sometimes and I think I’m a rubbish photographer and then I look at my photos from years ago and realize how far I’ve come in taking time to learn photography and taking years to process this art you’ll really come into your own and you’ll really develop that photography and develop your photography skills.

-now this next tip links into the last one and it’s not to get yourself down by looking at all of the great work that’s already out there especially with the likes of Instagram and photography sites like that there’s some amazing work there and it’s quite easy to let yourself feel down and kind of look at your photographs and think they’re rubbish when you do look at those bits of work but try not to get yourself down by looking at them too much.
+now this next tip links into the last one and it’s not to get yourself down by looking at all of the great work that’s already out there, especially with the likes of Instagram and photography sites like that there are some amazing work there and it’s quite easy to let yourself feel down and kind of look at your photographs and think they’re rubbish when you do look at those bits of work but try not to get yourself down by looking at them too much.

-Again this leads into the next tip and that’s to look at the amazing work online and try and figure out how they took it so instead of feeling down about all that amazing work tries and work out how they took it to work out when they took it and work out the location they took it then you can emulate their work and then create your own bits of work may be at that location or maybe at another similar location but then you’ll make it your own.
+Again this leads to the next tip and that’s to look at the amazing work online and try and figure out how they took it so instead of feeling down about all that amazing work tries and work out how they took it to work out when they took it and work out the location they took it then you can emulate their work and then create your own bits of work may be at that location or maybe at another similar location but then you’ll make it your own.

 now one unlikely place you can learn about photography is by watching tv and watching tv-series and films it’s amazing how much effort they put into the lighting in every one of their scenes I sometimes annoy my wife by telling her exactly how a certain scene in a favorite show was created or I sometimes point out the lighting faults in that show and then she can’t help but spot them but this is a great exercise to do so when you are watching an interview or you’re watching a drama try and see how they’ve lit certain scenes I really enjoy doing that and it does teach me so much about lighting.

-Now the next photography tips for beginners is to tell a story with a group of photographs. sometimes you’ll go to a place or you’ll be at an event you’ll take a load of photographs and then you’ll just dump them all online it won’t really tell a story but if you can narrow it down to 20 to 30 photographs at most and tell a story say if you’re an event you’ll get some shots of people getting ready you’ll get some shots of the start you’ll get some shots of the people competing then maybe crossing the finish line you’ll have a story arc and if you narrow this down to 20 shots it’ll make your photographs a lot more compelling.
+Now the next photography tip for beginners is to tell a story with a group of photographs. sometimes you’ll go to a place or you’ll be at an event you’ll take a load of photographs and then you’ll just dump them all online it won’t really tell a story but if you can narrow it down to 20 to 30 photographs at most and tell a story say if you’re an event you’ll get some shots of people getting ready you’ll get some shots of the start you’ll get some shots of the people competing then maybe crossing the finish line you’ll have a story arc and if you narrow this down to 20 shots it’ll make your photographs a lot more compelling.

 now this links into this next tip and that’s trying to reduce the number of photos you need to tell the story you’ll find that some photographers will get one photo that tells the story of that whole scene and then other photographers might have to take a few more it does all depend on the subject and it does all depend on the story you want to tell but try and tell that story in as few photos as possible.